 Anemia can develop, causing fatigue, paleness, irritability, shortness of breath, and dizziness.

 A severe deficiency may result in a red and sore tongue, diarrhea, a reduced sense of taste, depression, confusion, and dementia.

 If a pregnant woman has folate deficiency, the risk of having an infant with a birth defect of the spinal cord or brain is increased.

 Folate supplements taken by mouth usually correct the deficiency.

 Folate is a B vitamin Overview of Vitamins Vitamins are a vital part of a healthy diet.
 The recommended dietary allowance (RDA)—the amount most healthy people need each day to remain healthy—has been determined for most vitamins.
 A safe... read more .
-Along with vitamin B12, folate is necessary for the formation of normal red blood cells Formation of Blood Cells Red blood cells, most white blood cells, and platelets are produced in the bone marrow, the soft fatty tissue inside bone cavities.
-Two types of white blood cells, T and B cells (lymphocytes)... read more and the synthesis of DNA (deoxyribonucleic acid), which is the genetic material of cells.
+Along with vitamin B12, folate is necessary for the formation of normal red blood cells Formation of Blood Cells Red blood cells, most white blood cells, and platelets are produced in the bone marrow.
+However, 2 types of white blood cells—T cells and B cells ( lymphocytes)—are also produced in the lymph... read more and the synthesis of DNA (deoxyribonucleic acid), which is the genetic material of cells.
 Folate is also necessary for normal development of a fetus’s nervous system.

 Good sources of folate include raw green leafy vegetables, asparagus, broccoli, fruits (especially citrus), liver, other organ meats, dried yeast, and enriched breads, pastas, and cereals.
 Extensive cooking destroys 50 to 95% of the folate in food.